techies23/Inactive-Logout/readme.txt

 4. Multi User Role Screen

 == Changelog ==

+= 1.3.5 =
+* Updated: Updated Sweedish translation.
+* Change: Small fix regarding php version compatibility.
+* Removed: Beta Version for advanced management

+= 1.3.4 =
+* Security: Fixed a non-security though a security issue.
+Where a variable named system is changed because virustotal was showing it was a threat.

 = 1.3.3 =
 * Updated: Spanish translation.
 Compatible to version 1.3.
 Thanx to Miguel Arroyo.